hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250513233v1-from-local-details-to-global-context-advancing-vision-language-model.md

 ---
 layout: default
-title: From Local Details to Global Context: Advancing Vision-Language Models with Attention-Based Selection
+title: "From Local Details to Global Context: Advancing Vision-Language Models with Attention-Based Selection"
 ---

 # From Local Details to Global Context: Advancing Vision-Language Models with Attention-Based Selection